 |

-| Back to Top | |
+Back to Top | |||

-Reviews, etc"Over the years I have known a lobster fisherman from the South-East, a man fond of a bit of ironic, sometimes blunt poetry or ditties, particularly when he was infuriated by official policies on fishing." - Tom MacSweeney, Marine Times
+Reviews for this Book"Over the years I have known a lobster fisherman from the South-East, a man fond of a bit of ironic, sometimes blunt poetry or ditties, particularly when he was infuriated by official policies on fishing." - Tom MacSweeney, Marine Times

 "Referring to the fishing industry and maritime matters especially in the South East (it is) a mainly humorous comment on the maritime society of the area and its 'official regulators'." - Ciarán O Mullain, Marine Times

-"Cranpole's wry observations and humorous anecdotes make the mind boggle, not because they are too fantastic, but because they are all too real." - The Skipper "He deals with everyday experiences of sailors and of the issues concerning seamen from bad weather to the EU's common fishery policy.
+"He deals with everyday experiences of sailors and of the issues concerning seamen from bad weather to the EU's common fishery policy.
 When not dealing with such serious matters, his poems are funny and light-hearted as are also the sketches used to illustrate the book.
 Here and there we even detected a touch of the Kiplings." - Books Ireland, March 2012.

 Hear Derrick Cranpole: